awesomekittycat68/Blitz-Tag-Lib/README.md

-# Blitz-Tag-Lib
+> [!IMPORTANT]

-staff menu does NOT work
+> Staff menu doesnt work
-if you wanna add something make a pr 😆
+> Make a pull request if you wanna add something
+> thank yall for the best year of my life with blitz tag <3